-This is due to an irregular ballooning movement (prolapse) of one or more stiffened, elongated, or abnormal leaflets (flaps or cusps) into the left atrium when the heart contracts.
+This is due to an irregular ballooning movement or prolapse of one or more stiffened, elongated, or abnormal leaflets (aka flaps or cusps) into the left atrium when the heart contracts.

-The condition is largely hereditary and manifests with a wide degree of severity.
+The MVP condition is largely hereditary and ranges widely in severity.
 It can range from so mild that it goes totally unnoticed to severe enough that it is troublesomely symptomatic and potentially fatal, requiring surgery and/or other treatments.
 Specific measurements help to determine the extent of a prolapse.
 Myxomatous degeneration is a common cause of mitral valve prolapse.

 In some people who have this disorder, which generally follows a benign course, blood leaks back into the left atrium from the left ventricle during prolapse.
 This is known as mitral regurgitation (MR).
 Regurgitation, particularly when it is severe, can place a lot of strain on the heart, causing problematic symptoms and complications.
-On rare occasions, MR can cause death.
+On rare occasions, mitral valve regurgitation can cause death.

 How do the heart valves and chambers work?

 The heart contains four chambers and four valves.
 Together, they regulate blood flow into and out of the vital organ, ensuring proper function and keeping us alive.

 Two atrioventricular valves (the tricuspid valve and the mitral valve) control the flow of blood into the heart.
 Two semilunar valves (the pulmonary valve and the aortic valve) control the flow out.
 Each one is located at the exit of a specific chamber, opening and closing when the heart contracts.